jrheard/blog/_drafts/hypothesis-and-pexpect.md

 When a student finishes their password checker, we need to examine it to see whether or not the student programmed it correctly.
 We have around thirty students, and the checker program needs to satisfy a variety of constraints, and students often don't get them all right the first time, so each student will usually submit several versions of the checker.

-Testing submitted password checkers a jillion times by hand ("does the latest version of Jane's checker correctly reject `abcd`?
-How about `$!@#5555`?") sounded pretty awful, so I decided to write a program to do this for us.
+Testing submitted password checkers a jillion times by hand ("does the latest version of Jane's checker correctly reject `'abcd'`?
+How about `'$!@#5555'`?") sounded pretty awful, so I decided to write a program to do this for us.

 These students hadn't learned about functions yet, so their programs didn't have an `is_password_good(password)` function that I could import and unit-test.
 Instead, I needed to write code that would run the student's program, send it several lines of input, and read its output.